allabouttps/Design-Development-of-Rover-Robotic-Arm/README.md

 ## ⚙️ Working Principle

 ### 🚗 Rover Movement
-The ESP32 sends signals to the L298N motor driver, which controls DC motors for movement:
+The ESP32 sends signals to the L298N motor driver to control movement:

 - Forward
 - Backward